 There are so many great reasons to have an intimate wedding.
 Whether you are looking to decrease your wedding costs OR you want to create an extraordinary, luxurious experience for a select few, these ideas can help get your wedding planning started.

-1) Put money towards your future (not just one day): you and your fiancé cannot imagine spending thousands of dollars on a couple hours when that money can go towards the future you two are building together, such as putting a down payment on a house.
+You and your fiancé cannot imagine spending thousands of dollars on a couple hours when that money can go towards the future you two are building together, such as putting a down payment on a house.
 If you cannot justify spending money this way, you shouldn’t feel pressured to create an extravagant event, especially if a more intimate one suits your personalities even more.

 What better way to showcase your personality as a couple that to choose a unique venue to match — Local restaurants, art museum, tennis court, greenhouse, artisan factories, treehouses, sailboat, antique house, café, and even your home.
 Many of these unusual venues will probably also not cost as much, since they are not traditionally marketed for weddings with the typical markup that’s associated.
 Some other unique venues include national parks and caves!

 Create more memories with your guests, and offer them a personal experience you cannot get with larger weddings.
 The Knot offers this insight about intimate weddings: “There is a real focus on the guest experience right now, and this is the ultimate for a guest.”
 Adding personalized details also becomes more manageable when you’re creating them for a few.

 Couples today have many responsibilities to juggle—work, school, social obligations.
 Wedding planning is a job in and of itself, and every vendor involved will required individual attention and meetings.
 If you don’t want to take on another job, but do not want to hire a planner, opt for a simpler wedding that doesn’t require nearly as much planning.
 The intimate wedding also comes across as much more romantic and spontaneous!

-5) Make it a surprise: speaking of romantic and spontaneous, why not invite friends and family over for a party and surprise them with a ceremony?
+Speaking of romantic and spontaneous, why not invite friends and family over for a party and surprise them with a ceremony?
 The advantages of a surprise, intimate wedding are many: “from avoiding everything from drawn-out planning to making sure friends and family do not stress out about gifts, dress codes or other traditional wedding flash points.”

 The two of you may have families which combined are large enough to fill an entire guest list.
 Or perhaps, when you envisioned your dream day, you saw yourself being surrounded just by your closest friends and loved ones.
 A small garden wedding in the backyard of your family home or in a lovely outdoor locale would be a great match for an intimate gathering.

-7) Make it magical (with a destination wedding): your wedding decisions may not be subject to a tight budget, and you’re looking for something unique yet small.
+Your wedding decisions may not be subject to a tight budget, and you’re looking for something unique yet small.
 Why not whisk your dearest friends and family members to a destination you all will remember for a lifetime?!